 Asinof, in a 1999 interview, was convinced that Felsch was willing to talk more openly in the 1960s as his illnesses and impending death made him unafraid of vengeful gamblers.
 During the three-hour interview in the stale, dingy sickroom, Asinof found the uneducated retiree to be charming and articulate.
 Felsch actually wanted the author to stay longer as the conversation appeared to be liberating for him.121 Pegler and Reutlinger did not experience this advantageous passing of time.
 Felsch could finally be forthright about the disastrous influence gambling had upon the Black Sox, baseball, and his own life.

-A version of this biography appears in "Scandal on the South Side: The 1919 Chicago White Sox" (SABR, 2015).
-Click here for more information or to order the book.
+An updated version of this biography appears in "Scandal on the South Side: The 1919 Chicago White Sox" (SABR, 2015), edited by Jacob Pomrenke.

 1 Telephone interview with Milwaukee historian John Gurda, November 5, 1999.